gelndjj/Ypoc/README.md

 ```
 ### SUMMARY
-Ypoc makes copies of your files and directories, copy only newer items, copy only edited files, copy tree structure and create a path list.
+Ypoc copies your files and directories, copies only newer items, copies only edited files, copies tree structure and create a path list.

 ### SCREENSHOTS